Senior Network Correspondent

-Allison Vuchnich has distinguished herself in investigative, health and enterprise reporting.
+Allison Vuchnich has distinguished herself in investigative, health, political and enterprise reporting.
 As Senior Network Correspondent, she contributes to all Global News platforms.

 Her dedication to the craft and original reporting and producing have garnered Vuchnich a Gemini award, numerous RTDNA awards and other accolades.